-A course focusing on using design principles and elements for three-dimensional packaging in relation to print media.
-Photoshop, Illustrator, and InDesign will be used.
+A course focusing on using design principles and elements for three-dimensional packaging in relation to print and advertising media.
+Photoshop and Illustrator will be used.
 Prerequisite: AR 230 Graphic Design I (Spring)

 AR 245/HI 245 The History of Automotive Design